 4. Castling, contrary to the classical chess, is not always a good idea.
 The reason is that after castling your king has a more or less permanent position on the board and it’s much easier for your opponent to come up with a plan to attack.

 Therefore, sometimes it make sense to leave your king in the center and castle only when it is absolutely crucial to evacuate the king from a direct threat.
 Remember, time is the number one priority.
 Meanwhile, the king can hide behind its pawns.

-Strategy against a weaker opponent:
+Strategy against a weaker opponent at bullet chess:

 1. Play aggressive, attacking chess.
 That will increase your chances of winning and decrease chances to run out of time.